rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ----------------------------------------------------------------

-### Why do I have a red Lock on a file or folder?
+### I have a red Lock icon on a file or folder

 Files, like every other GUI file manager, uses icons to represent files and folders.
 If the icon has a green check mark in it, you have full access to the file or folder.

 If the icon has a red lock in it, you don’t have full permissions to the file or folder.
-Here is a screenshot of Files showing one file with a green check mark and one with a red x.
+Here is a screenshot of Files showing a file with a red x.

 ![screenshot](img/red-lock.png)